celeritas-project/celeritas/doc/appendices/development.rst

 etc.) are standard throughout the code.
 Use the :file:`celeritas-gen.py` script (in the :file:`scripts/dev` directory) to generate skeletons for new files, and use existing source code as a guide to how to structure the decorations.
+Doxygen comments should be provided next to the *definition* of functions (both member and free) and classes.

 Symbol names
 ------------